 Once the USCIS approves your I-130 petition.
 They will then forward it to the National Visa Center (NVC) for further processing.
 The NVC will be sending you a visa instruction packet with a visa application form.
 You should follow the instructions carefully.
 You will then have to file for the Form I864 Affidavit of Support.
 This proves that you do not need access to government funds for your Thai spouse while she is staying in the United States.

 Once your application has been completed.
 The NVC will arrange a schedule for an interview at the US Embassy in Bangkok.
 Prior to the interview, the applicant should complete a medical check at designated locations in Bangkok and Chiang Mai.
+Take advice from an immigration lawyer for more information, so speak to us online.

 The last step for the US IR-1 visa process is the interview with a visa officer at the US Embassy in Bangkok.
 All documents will be reviewed by the officer.
 This making sure that your Thai spouse is eligible for a visa, and see to it that the registered marriage you have is genuine and legit.
 If the visa application is approved.
 The visa should be available within 5-7 business days after the interview.
 See also the CR1 visa for your Thai wife on this website.
 And upon arrival in the US, you will get your green card.